Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 Can an arbitral tribunal with its seat in your jurisdiction consolidate separate arbitral proceedings under one or more contracts, and, if so, in what circumstances?

 The Arbitration Act contains no consolidation clauses.
-Further, the tribunal cannot consolidate separate arbitral proceedings without the parties' consent.
+Accordingly, the tribunal cannot consolidate separate arbitral proceedings without the parties' consent.

 Choice of law